tock/tock-www/_posts/2017-08-01-apsys-paper.md

 ## The Solution: Interior Mutability

-It turns out there are _certain instances_ where it's perfectly safe to have mutability doesn't _only_ have to happen through unique references to preserve type-safety.
+It turns out there are _certain instances_ where it's perfectly safe to have to allow mutability non-unique references.
 In fact, in _most_ cases in a kernel, we don't directly share constructs like `enum`.
 Rust has a notion of container types that have what's called "interior mutability".
 Interior mutability is basically the ability to bypass the single-mutable-reference rule, in a controlled manner[^subtle].

 The Rust core and standard libraries have a number of types like this: `Cell`, `RefCell` and `Mutex`, to name a few.
 In all of these cases, users can use